The 9 best eyeshadow primers that'll ensure your eye makeup goes the distance

 Do you really need eyeshadow primer?

-If I’m honest, I’d say that all makeup products are "nice-to-have" rather than must-haves – and how much difference an eyeshadow primer will make to your routine will depend on a few factors.
+If I’m honest, I’d say that all makeup products are "nice-to-have" rather than must-haves.
+So, how much difference an eyeshadow primer will make to your routine will depend on a few factors.
 Firstly, are you unhappy with the way eyeshadow currently sits on your lids and wears throughout the day or night?
-If the answer to this is no, then it’s probably not worth adding another product to your (probably already overflowing) beauty collection.
+If the answer to this is no, then it’s probably not worth adding another product to your (possibly already overflowing) beauty collection.
 However, if you find yourself annoyed when you look in the mirror during the day and see your eyeshadow is creased, patchy, faded or has ended up anywhere other than your lids, I’d say you should give an eyeshadow primer a try.
 Eyeshadow (especially in big, fancy palettes) can be expensive, so it's often much cheaper to invest in a primer that’ll help them last longer than splashing out on alternative versions.

 Do you rub in eyeshadow primer?